Revealing massive black hole astrophysics: The potential of hierarchical inference with extreme mass-ratio inspiral observations: Population Inference

 \subsection{Inference on model mixtures ($\mathrm{A}+\mathrm{B}$, $\mathrm{A^{(1)}}+\mathrm{A^{(2)}}$, $\mathrm{B^{(1)}}+\mathrm{B^{(2)}}$)}

 We present our results for the heterogeneous population Model $\mathrm{A}+\mathrm{B}$ in Figure~\ref{pop_MIX_A_B}.
+As previously and as expected, we see that the injected values are generally well recovered, with small offsets in the posterior depending upon the realisation of the catalogue and simulated detector noise.
 The hyperparameters associated with the same physical parameters in the two components exhibit weak correlations.
 Since the Model A component contributes $70\%$ to this mixed model, we observe that the hyperparameters of Model A, which are restricted to the \ac{MBH} mass and spin, are well constrained.
-The mass hyperparameters of \ac{MBH} mass and spin: $x_c^{\mathrm{A}}$ and $\alpha_a^{\mathrm{A}}$, $\beta_a^{\mathrm{A}}$ are recovered with less than the fractional uncertainty of $2\%$ and $4\%$ respectively.
+The hyperparameters of \ac{MBH} mass and spin: $x_c^{\mathrm{A}}$ and $\alpha_a^{\mathrm{A}}$, $\beta_a^{\mathrm{A}}$ are recovered with less than the fractional uncertainty of $2\%$ and $4\%$ respectively.
 While the spin hyperparameters, $\mu_a^{\mathrm{B}}$ and $\sigma_a^{\mathrm{B}}$ of the Model B component are still recovered with sub-percent precision, the mass hyperparameters of the \ac{CO} are poorly constrained, evident by the broadened posteriors of the Model B component.
 The branching fraction $w$ is recovered within $2\%$, demonstrating that the framework is capable of differentiating between the two distinct population models.

 For Model $\mathrm{A^{(1)}}+\mathrm{A^{(2)}}$, we recover hyperposteriors when the subpopulations differ significantly in their underlying hyperparameter values, rather than in their parameterisation (Figure~\ref{pop_MIX_A_A} in Appendix~\ref{appendix:mixed-population}).
 This confirms that the framework can successfully detect population diversity even within a single model type, provided that the subpopulations are sufficiently distinct.
 The mass-related hyperparameters show broad posteriors and correlated regions between the mass hyperparameters of \ac{MBH} ($x_c^\mathrm{A^{(1/2)}}$) and \ac{CO} ($\gamma_\mu^\mathrm{A^{(1/2)}}$).
 Similarly, for Model $\mathrm{B^{(1)}}+\mathrm{B^{(2)}}$ (Figure~\ref{pop_MIX_B_B} in Appendix~\ref{appendix:mixed-population}), mass hyperparameters are strongly correlated, and a larger uncertainty is associated with their estimation.
 However, we also observe bimodality for the spin hyperparameters and branching fraction.
 Each mode in the recovered posterior corresponds to the injected extremal values of the hyperparameters.
 Even though the mean spin hyperparameters ($\mu_a^\mathrm{B^{(1/2)}}$) are recovered to within $\sim 1\%$, the corresponding variances ($\sigma_a^\mathrm{B^{(1/2)}}$) exhibit substantially larger uncertainties of order $\sim 4\%$.
 This increased uncertainty also propagates to the branching fraction $w$; this has a total uncertainty of $\sim60\%$, although the width of the single mode corresponds to an uncertainty of $\sim 2\%$.
 Although the parameters remain well constrained, the dual peaks cluster around the true injected values, indicating that the framework correctly identifies two underlying populations rather than averaging them out.